mrdooz/france2024/content/pages/map.md

 ### Châteauneuf-du-Pape

 Today we'll go on our second wine tour, this time we'll head to Châteauneuf-du-Pape for a full day of wine tasting!
+Cheers!
 </div>

 <!-- Wednesday, October 23, 2024 -->